POETSII/toy_softswitch/readme.md

 - incoming : trys to read messages from the network, then pushes them into the mailbox
 - outgoing : trys to pull messages from the mailbox, then sends them over the network.

+Each hardware thread runs in its own process, as this appears to be the only way to get `tinsel_*` functions which have an implicit thread id.
+(Using `thread_local` was causing things to fail).
+On startup the process will fork as many times as are needed in order to satisfy `softswitch_pthread_count`.
+Each thread will then use the thread context `softswitch_pthread_context[threadId]`.

+There are two communication backends:

+*** Unix domain datagram sockets

 Communication is performed using Unix data-gram sockets.
 Each hardware thread gets a socket in a chosen directory.
 If the directory is `base`, then each thread opens the socket `sprintf("base/%08xl,threadId)`.
 The directory `base` is not cleaned before use, so if you run the program twice, it may fail to open the sockets again and you'll get an error.

-Each hardware thread runs in its own process, as this appears to be the only way to get `tinsel_*` functions which have an implicit thread id.
-(Using `thread_local` was causing things to fail).
-On startup the process will fork as many times as are needed in order to satisfy `softswitch_pthread_count`.
-Each thread will then use the thread context `softswitch_pthread_context[threadId]`.
+*** MPI

+Each rank in the MPI world is a thread.
+It is up to the user to launch a big enough world that there is at least one rank per thread.

 Applications
 ------------